Check-in rates & no-shows

 Exports for events

-Download the current event view or jump to the canonical export documentation.
+Download the current event view or find the full export documentation.

 Early/late window issues